jamiejamiebobamie/bew1.2Final/README.md

-This is a final project for my backend web class (BEW1.2) at Make School, San Francisco.
+This is the final project for my backend web class (BEW1.2) at Make School, San Francisco.

-The purpose of this project was to create a RESTful API using MVC 'architecture' that makes use of secure log-in/log-out features, has more than 1 nested route, and with CRUD-able resources.
+The purpose of this project was to create a RESTful API using MVC 'architecture' that makes use of secure log-in/log-out features, has more than 1 nested route, and has CRUD-able resources.

 I decided to build a "shared-story platform" called "Yarn" that allows users to post story-starters or "starters" that then can be added to by the same user or other users.
 These additions to the story, I decided to call "threads".